veltzer/demos-linux/README.md

 website: https://veltzer.github.io/demos-linux

-## build
+## Build

 ![build](https://github.com/veltzer/demos-linux/workflows/build/badge.svg)

 demos-linux is a project to demo and explore the Linux user space C/C++ API

-## contact
+## Contact

 chat with me at [![gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/veltzer/mark.veltzer)

 This project is a source code repository for instructors or expert programmers who want to explore the Linux C/C++ API.

-## number of examples and their selection
+## Number of examples and their selection

-Currently there are 931 examples in this repo.
+Currently there are 932 examples in this repo.
 These are the examples I found are useful in explaining the Linux API.
 The idea is to provide a good coverage of all major features and to resolve disputes about exactly how a certain API works.